 If you are calling the recipient of your message to an action, ensure that they have all of the complete information to be able to finish their task.
 Think about questions your recipient may have, find out the relevant information and answer these straight away.
-This will again prevent delays and confusion, and will also help the member of your team stay clear on what to do and not take any guesses.
+Once again, this prevent delays and confusion, and will also help the member of your team stay clear on what to do (without taking any guesses).

 While our message must contain all of the necessary information, it must also be as short as possible.
 Short messages are simpler, and therefore clearer for every member of the team to comprehend.
 Ensure your message only contains necessary information.

-Gisting is a technique that interestingly comes from the CIA.
+Gisting is a technique that, interestingly, comes from the CIA.
 When the CIA would receive their training reports, they would be quite lengthy to read and did not every piece of information in it was relevant.
-Their analysts would therefore read the document and then sum it up into a one page document (or even shorter).
-This is a great thing to keep in mind while communicating with your employees.
+To solve this problem, their analysts would read the document and sum up the information into one page (or even shorter).
+This is a great method to keep in mind while communicating with your employees.
 Ensure they get the ‘gist’ – but aren’t overwhelmed by excessive detail.

 This point ties in directly with our third point, ‘Clear.’
 Use language that cannot be misinterpreted.
 Back up your message with supporting claims, facts and figures, and use descriptive language to reach the recipients of your message better.
 Don’t be general, but be specific and use the appropriate wording.

 Assertive communication is an open and honest way of communicating, which is straight forward and conveys both negatives and positives.
 This way of communication, when done correctly, is a very effective and much needed tool to motivate and lead your employees.
-Learn more about constructive feedback in our article: https://www.basegreenacademy.co.uk/tips-for-providing-constructive-feedback-make-use-of-smarter-goals
+Learn more about constructive feedback in our article.

 How Often Should We Communicate?

-While we should avoid micromanagement and show that we trust our employees with their work by giving them their space to do it, every employee should still be in close contact with their line management and other relevant members of each department.
+It’s true that we should avoid micromanagement and show that we trust our employees with their work by giving them their space to do it.
+However, every employee should still be in close contact with their line management and other relevant members of each department.
 Engagement is highest amongst employees who communicate with their manager daily (Gallup).
 This could be face-to-face, via the phone or digitally.
 Further, managers that combine all three of these have been found to be most successful at motivating the members of their team to be engaged.
-The manager should respond to their employees within 24hs, as this is a figure found to be most frequent amongst highly engaged workforce.
+The manager should respond to their employees within 24hs.
+This is a figure found to be most frequent amongst highly engaged workforce.

 Use Communication to Motivate Your Employees